LLM Study at Waikato

 - a B grade or better at Level 8 in the Certificate of Attainment in English Language.

-Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand, and can be viewed on their website at www.immigration.govt.nz
+Full details of immigration requirements, advice on rights to employment in New Zealand while studying and reporting requirements are all available from Immigration New Zealand.

-The University is located in Hamilton, New Zealand's fourth largest city with a population of over 130.000 people.
-Several world-class surf and swimming beaches are located within an hours’ drive of Hamilton, and the greater Waikato region plays host to many outdoor activities, such as skiing, bush walks, hiking and mountain-biking tracks, etc. The Waikato University campus is large and beautiful with three small lakes and sports fields.
+The University of Waikato is located in Hamilton, New Zealand's fourth largest city, with a population of over 130,000 people.
+Several world-class surf and swimming beaches are located within an hours drive of Hamilton, and the greater Waikato region plays host to many outdoor activities, such as skiing, rowing, bush walks, hiking and mountain-biking tracks, etc. The Waikato University campus sits on 65 hectares, with thousands of mature trees, three small lakes and huge sports fields.

-There are several on- and off-campus housing options available to you and the University can also assist in finding rental accommodation close to campus.
-Further information can be found at: www.waikato.ac.nz/students/accommodation/
+There are several on- and off-campus housing options available to you and University accommodation staff can also help you to find rental accommodation close to campus.
+Find more information about Accommodation.